adeha047/NodeJsReadme/README.md

   ## Description

-An automated README created from the User's input
+An automated file with filled in sections for the README